LukasKuppers/Tracker-Webapp/Tracker-Server/Controllers/README.md

 ﻿# API Documentation
 NOTE: very early specification

 A comprehensive list of all the endpoints provided by the back end.
-Endpoints should only be accesible if the following cookies exist:
-- sessionID: A UUID provided by the authorization api
+Endpoints should only be accesible if the client sends their session ID in the authorization header.
+The session ID is provided by the server in the request body of the `PUT /api/authorization` call, if the provided credentials are valid.

 ### Authorization API:
 `Get /api/authorization`

 Asks the server if the user is authorized.
-No JSON body is required, but a valid user will have their correct session ID in the request cookies.
+No JSON body is required, but a valid user will have their correct session ID in the requests auth header.
 If the user is authenticated the request returns a JSON body of the form:

 ```